DimitrisJim/blog-src/README.md

 level git repository is pushed.

-Be careful if you make changes to any cloned repo's (voce, pelican-plugins) because I'm pretty certain pushing will fail there causing all the pushes to fail.
+Be careful if you make changes to any cloned repo's (voce, pelican-plugins) because recloning afterwards will obviously not keep those changes around.

 ---